 *student I mentored, **equal contributions

 Bejjani, C., Dolgin, J., Zhang, Z.*, and Egner, T. (Preregistered Direct Replication, Stage 1 in principle acceptance at Psychological Science; registration available here).
 Disentangling the roles of cue visibility and knowledge in learning cognitive control.

 Bejjani, C. and Egner, T. (under review at Frontiers in Psychology – Cognition; preprint available here.).
 Spontaneous task structure formation results in a cost to incidental memory of task stimuli.

-Bejjani, C., Tan, S.*, and Egner, T. (under review at Journal of Experimental Psychology: Learning, Memory, and Cognition; preprint available here).
+Bejjani, C., Tan, S.*, and Egner, T. (under review at Journal of Experimental Psychology: Human Perception and Performance; preprint available here).
 Performance feedback promotes learned proactive but not reactive adaptation of conflict-control.

 Manuscripts in prep, with drafts available on request:

 Yang, B.W.**, Bejjani, C.**, O’Connor, T.*, and Hard, B.M. (in preparation for Teaching of Psychology; draft available on request).
 Teaching intelligence mindsets with student data.

 Sullivan-Toole, H., Bejjani, C., Richey, J.A., and Tricomi, E. (in preparation for Neuroimage; draft available on request).
 The interplay of choice and effort on outcome processing.